When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 However, research from Barclays shows that 1 in 4 businesses don’t have a business plan.
 So what are the advantages of business planning and how could it help your business to succeed?

-The benefits of a business plan
+Benefits of writing a business plan

 Jennifer O’Toole, Senior Partner at accountancy firm Thomas R Dixon, says: